 Step Two: Gather Information About Your Application

 For you to assess your website’s security risks, you first need to understand how it works.
 This means taking a look at the codebase and finding out what technologies are being used.
+Also, observe the hosting provider.
+For a secure and fast user experience the cheap Forex VPS hosting is an ideal option.
 You should also collect information on how users interact with the app.

 Step Three: Identify Potential Vulnerabilities